brianhornick/NBA-Stats-Analysis-SQL/README.md

 Which teams has taken the most 3s across the most recent 3 years in this dataset?
 What is their overall winning percentage compared to the teams with the least amount of 3s taken?

-Do more 3PA impact winning when adjusted for 3-Point Percentage?
+Do more 3-Point Attempts impact winning when adjusted for 3-Point Percentage?

 What results in more wins?
 Outrebounding opponents vs making more 3-pointers.